davidzoufaly/finance-mgn/README.md

 # Finance Management Tool (ETL)

-A lightweight finance management tool that fetches and processes transaction data for last month, leverages OpenAI to categorize transactions, and integrates with Google Sheets to store, update, and retrieve financial data.
+A lightweight finance management tool that fetches and processes transaction data for specific month (by default last full month), leverages OpenAI to categorize transactions, and integrates with Google Sheets to store, update, and retrieve financial data.
 It aggregates transaction data from various sources (FIO bank and AIR bank).